 Heck, even some of the most well-known hip-hop artists, whose street cred is earned in part by their ability to rap, were made popular by others’ words.

 Over at Forbes, one contributor discusses the ethics of ghostwriting, and argues that ghostwriting itself isn’t unethical, but claiming you don’t have a ghostwriter is.

 While some industries have become very comfortable with the concept of ghostwriting, there are some circles within certain sectors that believe ghostwriting is a dirty word.

-But there’s a way to go about it so that it feels good for everyone involved; keeping in mind that it starts with the right mindset about what ghostwriting is.
+But there’s a way to go about it so it feels good for everyone involved; keeping in mind that it starts with the right mindset about what ghostwriting is.

-Here’s how I see it: we’re providing a marketing service for brands and executives who need to be a part of the conversation; they have great ideas and experience to share, but no time to sit down and write them.
+Here’s how I see it: We’re providing a marketing service for brands and executives who need to be a part of the conversation; they have great ideas and experience to share, but no time to sit down and write them.

-There is a process that goes along with this that ensures not only that the expert’s ideas are being extracted effectively, but also that the brand is being upheld (whether personal or company).
+There is a process that goes along with this that ensures not only that the expert’s ideas are extracted effectively, but also that the brand is being upheld (whether personal or company).